Skip to content

 @KenanYusuf KenanYusuf commented Apr 30, 2025

-@KenanYusuf KenanYusuf added docs Improvements or additions to the documentation component: data grid This is the name of the generic UI component, not the React module! feature: Row grouping Related to the data grid Row grouping feature labels Apr 30, 2025
+@KenanYusuf KenanYusuf added docs Improvements or additions to the documentation scope: data grid Changes or issues related to the data grid product feature: Row grouping Related to the data grid Row grouping feature labels Apr 30, 2025

 Copy link